10 Best Paintings at the Accademia Gallery

 On your visit to the Galleria dell'Accademia keep in mind the following tips to make your visit as pleasant as possible:

-• Buy your ticket in advance: The Accademia Gallery is one of the most visited museums in Florence.
+- Buy your ticket in advance: The Accademia Gallery is one of the most visited museums in Florence.
 Therefore, I recommend that you book your ticket in advance to avoid wasting time at the ticket office.
 In addition, it is also possible to buy a ticket with priority access.
-The cheapest tickets for the Accademia are priced from about 25 euros on Hellotickets
+The cheapest tickets for the Accademia are priced from $26 at Hellotickets 26

-• Go early in the morning: The Accademia Gallery is one of the most visited museums in Florence.
-Therefore, I recommend that you go during the week and early in the morning or late afternoon so you don't run into so many tourists and you can make the visit more relaxed.
+- Go early in the morning: The Accademia Gallery is one of the most visited museums in Florence.
+Therefore, I recommend that you go during the week and early in the morning or late afternoon so you do not cross with so many tourists and you can make the visit more calmly.

-• The Accademia Gallery does not have a checkroom, so bags, suitcases and large backpacks are not allowed.
+- The Accademia Gallery has no checkroom, so bags, suitcases and large backpacks are not allowed.

-• You are allowed to bring mineral water bottles, as long as they do not exceed half a liter capacity.
+- Mineral water bottles are allowed, as long as they do not exceed half a liter capacity.

-• When you enter you will have to go through a security check, so allow for this in the total time of the visit.
+- When you enter you will have to go through a security check, so allow for that margin in the total time of the visit.

 And after exploring the Accademia Gallery, keep in mind that you can visit the Uffizi Gallery or the Leonardo da Vinci Museum.
-I advise you to check which are the best museums in Florence and plan a trip of 10.
+I advise you to check out what are the best museums in Florence and plan a trip of 10.